nrkno/sofie-core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines
 -->

-## About me
+## About Me
 <!--
-Tell us who / which organization you are representing.
+Tell us who / which organization you are representing, and how the Sofie team will be able to contact you.
 Example: This PR is contributed by NRK
 -->

-## Observed behavior
+## Observed Behavior
 <!-- What happened? -->

-## Expected behavior
+## Expected Behavior
 <!-- What did you expect to happen? -->

 ## Version